mujz/mujtabot.com/content/p/lll24/index.md

 🗓️ **Wednesday, Jan 24**

-🧑‍💻 on Zoom or Google Meet
+You can join via 🧑‍💻 **Zoom** or by coming over to 🛋️ **our living room** in Baghdad, where I'll be serving you my favorite tea and Mina her cake.

 We’ll have weekly calls thereafter.

 ## Membership

 It is our goal to make this club as accessible as possible while also covering expenses.
-So we have made the following “small, medium and large” per-session price tiers available:
+So we have made the following “small, medium and large” price tiers available per 2-hour session.
+Regardless of which price tier you choose, you get the same experience:

-* 🛹 S: $8 if it’s a stretch for you to be investing in this club at the moment, please choose this tier.
+* 🛹 S: $10 if it’s a stretch for you to be investing in this club at the moment, please choose this tier.
-* 🚲 M: $12 if you are financially stable and don’t have to think too much about whether you can afford this club, please choose this tier.
+* 🚲 M: $16 if you are financially stable and don’t have to think too much about whether you can afford this club, please choose this tier.
-* 🏎️ L: $20 if you are financially flourishing, you have the opportunity to contribute to our scholarship fund and enable people with fewer resources to also participate.
+* 🏎️ L: $22 if you are financially flourishing, you have the opportunity to contribute to our scholarship fund and enable people with fewer resources to also participate.